awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin.md

 Recycle Bin supports the following resource types:
 + Amazon EBS snapshots
+**Important**
+Recycle Bin retention rules also apply to archived snapshots in the archive storage tier\.
+If you delete an archived snapshot that matches a retention rule, that snapshot is retained in the Recycle Bin for the period defined in the retention rule\.
+Archived snapshots are billed at the rate for archived snapshots while they are in the Recycle Bin\.
 + Amazon EBS\-backed Amazon Machine Images \(AMIs\)

 ## Quotas<a name="recycle-bin-quotas"></a>